 - Professor Dayna Matthew specializes in health and bioethics law.

-- Associate Professor Carolyn Ramsey specializes in domestic violence, criminal law and procedure, and gender issues.
+- Professor Carolyn Ramsey specializes in domestic violence, criminal law and procedure, and gender issues.

 Careers that focus on juvenile and family law include family law practioner (solo practice or law firm), guardian ad litem or child’s attorney, social services agency attorney, District Attorney or Public Defender specializing in juveniles, public policy-makers, and judicial clerkships in specialized juvenile or domestic courts.
 The Office of Career Development maintains an extensive listing of juvenile and family law career opportunities including internships, clerkships, externships, and job postings through the CDOnline.
 Colorado Law students have worked for many of the following organizations during or after law school.